What’s the best thing about freelancing or being a digital creative/nomad?

 Make money moves

 Before you start looking for clients, this is a perfect time to simplify and automate your client workflow.
-Start by learning how to onboard new clients faster with this post.
-And then sign up for the free 7-day email course to help you onboard and offboard clients.
+Check out YouTube channel for tech tutorials.

 After you get organized, think about any mini services you can offer to the locals (ex. website audits or consultations).

 List a service on Craigslist.
-(Tip – It looks like CL checks your location by your IP address, so if you’re not in your new city yet, your ad will not be published.)
+(Tip – It looks like CL checks your location by your IP address, so if you’re not in your new city yet, your post will not be published.)

 If you have an info product to promote, take time to revamp and (re)launch your product to get some extra coins.